 Biodesign Fundamentals is a one-quarter, project-based course that introduces undergraduate students to the biodesign innovation process and exposes them to key issues and trends affecting the health technology field.
-This course is taught by faculty instructors and a team of student peer mentors from the Stanford Student Biodesign group.
+This course is taught virtually by faculty instructors and a team of student peer mentors from the Stanford Student Biodesign group.

-Throughout the quarter, course faculty and guests speakers from the health technology field share perspectives and examples that illustrate critical steps in the biodesign innovation process.
+Throughout the quarter, course faculty and guest speakers from the health technology field share perspectives and examples that illustrate critical steps in the biodesign innovation process.
 Topics covered in class include disease research, competitive landscaping, stakeholder and market analysis, brainstorming, intellectual property, regulatory affairs, and funding approaches.

 In parallel, students form multidisciplinary teams, investigate and validate an unmet clinical needs, identify gaps and opportunities in the need area, ideate and systematically select a lead concept to address the need, and determine its feasibility through prototyping and proof of concept testing.
 Hands-on coaching is provided to help students learn and apply the biodesign innovation process to their projects.